How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 8:15 AM: Accademia Gallery

-The Accademia Gallery is home to the one and only Statue of David by Michelangelo, a stunning and colossal marble statue from the 16th century.
 You may be thinking, why such an early visit?
 David is a popular, 17-foot-tall Renaissance “man” with almost 2 million visitors each year.
 Due to this, the gallery tends to fill up fairly quickly with constant sold-out tickets.
-By visiting first thing in the morning, you will encounter a more relaxed and slightly smaller crowd.
+By visiting first thing in the morning, you will have a more relaxed and slightly smaller crowd.

 If you want to see David in person, you NEED to book your tickets well in advance.
-Book your tickets before they sell out!👇
+Book your tickets before they sell out! 👇

 9 AM: Breakfast at Ala Grande